pt9999/fixlang-registry/README.md

 If you kindly add your Fix project to this registry, other people can easily use your project.
 In this case, please create a Pull Request to change the registry.toml file.

-Please note that Fix cannot use projects with the same name in the same project.
+Please note that Fix cannot use multiple modules with the same name in the same project.
-Therefore, it is recommended to use a unique name for the module.
+Therefore, it is recommended to give an unique name for your module.